 - Updating and adding new content for indexing.

 It is simply the best free tool to monitor your site’s performance with respect to search engine crawlers.
-For search console, you need to submit a sitemap and robots.txt file for search engines to easily crawl your website.
+For the search console, you need to submit a sitemap and robots.txt file for search engines to easily crawl your website.

-Check crawl errors.
+Check crawl errors

-Check your page through Google’s eyes.
+Check your page through Google’s eyes

-The INSPECT URL tool on Google Search Console helps you identify issues on your page, which Google is facing.
+The INSPECT URL tool on Google Search Console helps you identify issues on your page, that Google is facing.
 You need to fix them quickly if you want to rank better.
 Simply input a URL in the field and test the live URL.
 You can also REQUEST INDEXING.

-Site speed optimization.
+Site speed optimization

 Website speed is directly related to user experience.
-If a site loads slowly, the user loses his interest and exits.
+If a site loads slowly, the user loses interest and exits.
 40% of users leave if the site does not load within 3 seconds.

-To check your optimization status, you can check it with tools like GTMETRIX or PINGDOM.
+To check your optimization status, you can check it with tools like gtmetrix or PINGDOM.
 These tools also tell you the areas of improvement to help you make your site faster.
 This is a very important part of SEO optimization.

-Optimize the site for mobile devices.
+Optimize the site for mobile devices

-Mobile devices account for around 52% of the web traffic.
+Mobile devices account for around 52% of web traffic.
 More than half of all video streaming is via mobile devices.
 When you optimize your site for mobile devices, you need to look after the following factors:

 - Is the site adjusted to multiple layouts?